This post is also available in:

 Walking in Nature Park Lelystad

 Within five minutes, I stared an otter in the eye.
 Nature Park Lelystad immediately lives up to its promise: there are many animals to see here.
-As close as the otter is, so far away are the Przewalski horses.
-Unfortunately, I could not find them, but I was treated to moufflons, wild boars, bison, and more.
+As close as the otter is, the Przewalski horses are so far away.
+Unfortunately, I could not find them, but I was treated to mouflons, wild boars, bison, and more.
 A pretty good score, if you ask me.

 It almost sounds like a zoo, doesn’t it?
 Fortunately, the habitat is much larger in Nature Park Lelystad.
 Cycling and hiking trails are right next to the habitats.
 The paths lead through different terrain types: I walk through forests, along the water, and through open fields.